vixxk/Skinify_Frontend_Cloner/README.md

 1. Enter a website name or keyword (e.g., `tailwindcss`, `hitesh.ai`).
 2. Click **Scrape Website**.
-3. Download your ZIP, extract locally, and open `index.html`.
+3. Download your ZIP, extract locally, and open `index.html` the launch the Live Server :`Go Live`.
+4. Change the model from top-left if scraping fails from one.

 **Example Keywords**
 - hitesh.ai
 - piyushgarg.dev
 - tailwindcss.com